 Furnace and Water Heater Combination Rebate: $700- $950

 There are many benefits to home solar energy.
-You can reduce emissions, save money, and raise your property values.
-With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.
+You can raise your property values, qualify for tax benefits, and reduce emissions.
+With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Union amount to $681.